nanxiaobei/retalk/README.md

 **model** brings `state`, `reducers [optional]`, and `actions` together in one place.

-In an action, use `this.state` to get state, `this.setState` to update state, use `this.action` to call other actions.
+In an action, use `this.state` to get state, `this.setState` to update state, `this.action` to call other actions.
 Just like the syntax in a React component.

 How to reach other models?
-Just add the namespace, e.g. `this.model.state`、`this.model.reducer`，`this.model.action`
+Add the namespace, e.g. `this.model.state`, `this.model.reducer`, `this.model.action`

 That's all.
 Model is just simple like this, when you're using Retalk.